A Venetian Affaire

 We will learn more about this before sitting down for a degustation lunch at Osteria coupled with a wine pairing, bliss!

-After lunch, we will be taking our own private boat back to Venice enjoying the breeze and the happenings on the lagoon and canals.
+You will have free time to wander the streets of Burano before we take our private boat back to Venice enjoying the breeze and the happenings on the lagoon and canals.
 You will have some free time to shop or wander before we meet again.

 In the evening we will join in on a traditional Venetian experience: cicchetti.
 Similar to the Spanish tapas or pinchos specifically popular in the north of Spain, ciccetti is part of Italy’s aperitivo culture.